RaresKeY/avbd-demo2d-custom/README.md

 This repository is not intended to be a super optimized implementation, but an easy to understand demonstration of how to implement the technique.

+When launched, the demo loads a small 3D box grid to show the new 3D renderer.
+Use the controls below to move and rotate the camera around the scene.

 ## Building

 Checkout the code and submodules using: